RobertRapacki/python_scripts/MX Record Check/README.md

 This python script queries the specified DNS server(s) for all MX records for a given domain.

-### Usage:
-To use the script, run it at the command line using the folling syntax:
-`./mx_check.py example.org`

 ### Requirements:
 This script requires the following:
 1) Installation of Python3